slab-itu/fig-ir/README.md

-This folder contains data and code to reproduce the analysis presented in the manuscript submitted to KBS journal for revivew.
+This folder contains data and code to reproduce the analysis presented in the manuscript submitted to KBS journal for review.